Taylor Square: Description

+The first temporary rainbow crossing in Australia located between the southern and northern ends of Taylor Square on Oxford St. It was first installed in February 2013 for the Sydney Gay and Lesbian Mardi Gras and then removed in April 2013.

 Taylor Square sits at the intersection of Bourke, Forbes, Oxford and Flinders streets above the tunnel section of the Eastern Distributor.
 The square is named after Sir Allen Taylor (1864–1940), a timber merchant, ship builder and Lord Mayor of Sydney who was responsible for the widening of Oxford Street during his tenure.

 The area formerly bound by the traffic of the three streets is popularly known as "Gilligan's Island" because of three large palm trees that once occupied the strip, but have since been subsequently removed.
 The opening of the Eastern Distributor in December 1999 also entailed the realignment of traffic flow in the area.
 Direct vehicle access across Oxford Street via Bourke Street is no longer possible.

-The locality is a centre of the city's nightlife, especially for its LGBT community.
+The locality is a centre of the city's nightlife, especially for its LGBTQIA+ community.
 Two permanent tributes are the large rainbow flag and rainbow crossing, built in 2014 and 2019 respectively.